supervisely-ecosystem/how-to-create-app/chapter-01-headless/part-05-integrate-to-videos-annotator/README.md

 #### 1. Add session tag to config

-In order for the video annotator to see our application, we link it through the **sessions tags** space.
+In order for the Videos Annotator to see our application, we link it through the **sessions tags** space.
 ⚠️ Only through the `sly_video_tracking` tag will Videos Annotator see our application.
 So:

 **config.json (partially)**